A ready-to-fit inhomogeneous cosmological model: The axially symmetric Szekeres spacetime: Data fitting

 \subsection{Model independence}

-The model-independence of any field reconstruction from galaxy survey data is a strongly involved problem.
-Indeed, the raw data provided by full-Sky and wide-area cosmological surveys are mainly the galaxy positions - right ascension (RA), declination (Dec) and observed redshift - galaxy shapes, spectra, angular 2-point functions, apparent magnitudes, and line-of-sight velocity dispersions.
-The other cosmological quantities extracted from these raw observations, such as distances, absolute magnitudes, 3D-clustering, BAO scales, etc. are fully model-dependent.
+The model independence of any field reconstruction from galaxy survey data is a strongly involved problem.
+Indeed, the raw data provided by full-sky and wide-area cosmological surveys are mainly the galaxy positions -- right ascension (RA), declination (Dec), and observed redshift -- galaxy shapes, spectra, angular 2-point functions, apparent magnitudes, and line-of-sight velocity dispersions.
+The other cosmological quantities extracted from these raw observations, such as distances, absolute magnitudes, three-dimensional (3D) clustering, and baryon acoustic oscillations (BAO) scales, are fully model dependent.

 However, there are two different kinds of dependence: astrophysical and cosmological model dependence.
-The first one is involved, e. g., when establishing the "raw" distance evaluations as done in Cosmicflows-3 and -4 [37,38].
+The first one is involved, e. g., when establishing the ``raw'' distance evaluations as done in Cosmicflows-3 and --4 \cite{BT16,BT23}.
 Indeed, these reconstructions are done using purely astrophysical empirical relations (Tully-Fisher, Fundamental Plane, surface brightness fluctuations, Type Ia supernova light curves, etc.).
 These steps are mostly astrophysical calibrations and not cosmological background assumptions.
 Therefore, we propose to keep the results of these analyses for the fitting of the here proposed inhomogeneous cosmological model.

 At variance with the unavoidable astrophysical steps, other standard assumptions made for data reconstruction will have to be avoided.
 As an example, as soon as one computes the peculiar velocity as